Ideas to keep your cool – and your sanity – in the Abu Dhabi summer months (and stormy days!)

 See full details & terms and conditions on their website

-2. Adventure Zone by Adventure HQ, Yas & Dalma Malls
+2. Adventure Zone by Adventure HQ, Dalma Mall

-In Abu Dhabi, there are two branches in Yas Mall and Dalma Mall.
+In Abu Dhabi, there are two branches in Yas Mall and Dalma Mall (YAS MALL closed in Summer 2020).
 They each have their own unique setup of adventure activities for kids, so it really is worth checking them both out.

 - At Dalma Mall, there are four adventure zones to choose from – skate park, pump track, trampolines and cable climb.

-Adventure Zone Abu Dhabi Opening Hours & Costs
+Adventure Zone Abu Dhabi Opening Hours, Costs and Location

 3. Little World Fun Discovery Center, Nation Towers